luxtorpeda-dev/luxtorpeda/README.md

 ## Configuration

-A configuration json file named `config.json` will be located in the luxtorpeda directory.
+A configuration json file named `config.json` will be located in the `~/.config/luxtorpeda/config.json` if the application has been run at least once.
+The defaults can be seen at https://github.com/luxtorpeda-dev/luxtorpeda/blob/master/src/config.rs.
 It has the following parameters:

 - host_url - This is used to determine where the packages.json file is located remotely, for use in automatic updates of this file.
 - should_do_update - If this parameter is set to true, then the packages.json file will be updated automatically.